 Letters of recommendation are the most important single component of your application.
 These help us compare you to other students.
 They can identify students with a strong potential to succeed.
 Numerical scores are not predictive.
 The strongest letters will be from those persons, typically faculty, with whom you have worked most closely.
 For example, a faculty member with whom you have been involved in research or other project where you have had close personal interaction.
 Please ask your letter writers to be as specific as possible.
 The numerical portion of the form is not very helpful without the context of a detailed letter.

-Choosing a thesis advisor.
-You choose your thesis advisor by mutual agreement (typically within the first year or two).
+Students choose their thesis advisor by mutual agreement (typically within the first year or two).

 Graduate Recruiting and Selection Committee Chair

 Homer L. Dodge Department of Physics and Astronomy